Magnificent Montague

 Nathaniel "Magnificent" Montague (born in New Jersey, January 11, 1928), is an American R&B disc jockey notable not only for the soul music records he helped promote on KGFJ Los Angeles and WWRL New York City, but also his trademark catch-phrase, "Burn, baby!
 Burn!" that became the rallying cry of the 1965 Watts riots.
 Following criticism that this phrase had inadvertently stirred up rioters, Montague advocated non-violence and urged young listeners to pursue their education, coining the new phrase "Learn, baby!
 Learn!"

 Semi-retired by the mid-1970s, Montague relocated to Palm Springs, California, where he was instrumental in the launch of easy listening KPLM, today a successful country music station.
 His was the first radio station construction permit issued to an African-American in four decades.

 Montague's catchphrase was referenced in the Apollo 11 software code that took Neil Armstrong and Buzz Aldrin to the Moon in 1969: "BURN, BABY, BURN – MASTER IGNITION ROUTINE".

 In 2009, on the 40th anniversary of the first moonwalk, Don Eyles attributed this code reference to Montague.

+The catchphrase would also be referenced in the 1976 hit "Disco Inferno" by the Trammps.

 His autobiography, Burn, Baby!
 Burn!
 (ISBN 978-0252028731) was published in October 2003 by the University of Illinois Press.